sunpy/sunpy/doc/source/reference/index.rst

  Users should not write code for the main SunPy namespace that depends on functionality in the dev module.
-There is no guarantee that functions in the dev module will be available in future versions of SunPy.
+There is no guarantee that functions in the :mod:`sunpy.dev` module will be available in future versions of SunPy.

 .. automodule:: sunpy.dev
     :members: